 Blender version 2.8, is considered a huge upgrade for the software.
 Some experts reckon that it should have been bumped to version 3.0.
 This version of Blender (released 30 July 2019) has made a lot of changes and improvements, almost everywhere.

 Major changes were introduced to the UI to improve usability and to make new users feel more welcome.
-Evee is now the default render engine.
-I started to use Blender 2.8 in September 2019.
+Eevee is now the default render engine.